FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 C
 ```

-**Question 190: What is a primary advantage of using an ensemble approach in TCK?**
+**What is a primary advantage of using an ensemble approach in TCK?**
 - A) It simplifies the model by reducing the number of parameters.
 - B) It improves clustering robustness and accuracy by integrating diverse model perspectives.
 - C) It reduces computational requirements by using a single model.